podoc/podoc/README.md

 ### Podoc class

 The `Podoc` class represents a given conversion pipeline.
-Here are its trait attributes:
+Here are its attributes:

 * `output_dir`: output directory
 * `file_opener`